pirc-pl/unrealircd-modules/README.md

 };
 ```

+Display option left out means that this info won't be displayed.
+(Keep at least one enabled.)
+No info-string text will cause the module to default to "connected from ".

 ### geoip-chanban

 This one allow banning users from certain countries on a channel.
 Exceptions and invite exceptions are also possible.